Why Webbee ๐ is different

 - For tenants: control your fleet.
 Tenant admins decide which extensions are available, with which scopes.
 Single point of policy across all AI-driven work.

-Claim 2 โ The world's first proactive AI agent by design
+Claim 2 โ The first agent with proactivity as a platform primitive

 Webbee acts on its own initiative when something changes โ without being asked.